Plataforma sobre Adaptación al Cambio Climático en España

 Budget, funding and additional benefits:

-The project budget amounts to 2,548,841€ and has a contribution from the European Commission of 1,266,208€.
+The budget of the project is €2,548,841 and has a contribution from the European Commission of €1,266,208.

-Regarding agriculture, various methods have been tried in corn and apple crops that have - at very low costs - resulted in water savings of between 20% and 30% while maintaining production.
-In the case of apple trees, the value of the production of the plot that has followed this method has been € 32,850 / ha, representing an increase of 4.2% with respect to the control plot.
+Regarding agriculture, various methods were assessed on corn and apple tree crops that achieved — at low costs — water savings of between 20% and 30%, maintaining production.
+In the case of apple trees, the production value of the plot that has followed this method has been €32,850/ha, which represents an increase of 4.2% compared to the control plot.

-On the other hand, a study that is part of the project proposes allocating half of the current useful agricultural area (where crops destined for animal feed predominate) in the Alt Pirineu area (Segre River basin) to crops destined for human food, which are much better adapted to the climate change scenarios for the 2030-2050 horizon and with a greater economic return.
-This measure would be offset by an increase in extensive grazing, which over time has been losing ground in favor of ranching.
-This study concludes that the gross income of the agricultural sector in this future scenario could reach € 181.1 million, compared to the current € 84.3 million or € 76.7 million expected in the same 2030-50 scenario if the current management practices are maintained.
+On the other hand, in a study framed in the project, it was proposed for the Alt Pirineu area (Segre basin) to allocate half of the current useful agricultural area (in which crops for animal feed predominate) to crops for human food, which are much better adapted to climate change scenarios for the 2030-2050 horizon and with greater economic profitability.
+This measure would be offset by an increase in extensive grazing, which over time has been losing importance in favour of stabled livestock.
+This study concludes that the gross income of the agricultural sector in this future scenario could reach €181.1 million compared to the current €84.3 million or the €76.7 million expected in the same 2030-50 scenario if the current management is maintained.

 Legal aspects: